CenturionTech/centuriontech.github.io/README.md

 # centuriontech.github.io
+## Int3lltec Group WEB Dev Portfolio
+### Title of the project: PacMen
+Description of the project: Create and move pacman figures across the screen How to Run: Select the link in Int3lltec Group WEB Dev Portfolio Roadmap of future improvements:

+### Title of the project: Eyes
-Int3lltec Group WEB Dev Portfolio
+Description of the project: Move Eyes on th screen following the mouse How to Run: Select the link in Int3lltec Group WEB Dev Portfolio Roadmap of future improvements:

-Title of the project: Real Time Bus Tracker Description of the project: Show the Buses Locations in Route#1 of MBTA in real time How to Run: Select the link in Int3lltec Group WEB Dev Portfolio ,click on the button "Show MBTA Route# 1 Bus Locations in real time"
+### Title of the project: Real Time Bus Tracker
+Description of the project: Show the Buses Locations in Route#1 of MBTA in real time How to Run: Select the link in Int3lltec Group WEB Dev Portfolio ,click on the button "Show MBTA Route# 1 Bus Locations in real time"
 Roadmap of future improvements: Show a table of current buses in Route#